Skip to contents

 method = "lcmm",

-formula = value ~ treat + age + gender + learn.dis,
+formula = value ~ treat + age + gender + learn.dis + time,

 subject = "id",